Privacy Policy

 7.10 Retention at a glance

-| Phone verification reuse markers | About 30 days; encrypted; no user ID; used only to allow at most two verifications per phone |
+• Phone verification reuse markers: about 30 days; encrypted, no user ID, used only to allow at most two verifications per phone.

-| Messages and user content | While your account is active, unless you delete them earlier |
+• Messages and user content: while your account is active, unless you delete them earlier.

-| Deleted messages (database records) | Removed from active systems within minutes; removed from encrypted backups within 30 days |
+• Deleted messages (database records): removed from active systems within minutes, and from encrypted backups within 30 days.

-| Deleted media attachments | Removed from active systems within hours; recoverable for up to 24 hours for disaster recovery; not backed up |
+• Deleted media attachments: removed from active systems within hours; recoverable for up to 24 hours for disaster recovery; not backed up.

-| Deleted Communities and channels | 14-day grace period, then permanently deleted per the above procedures |
+• Deleted Communities and channels: 14-day grace period, then permanently deleted per the above procedures.

-| Report snapshots (in-app reports) | Up to 1 year (365 days); access limited to authorised staff and audit-logged |
+• Report snapshots (in-app reports): up to 1 year; access limited to authorised staff and audit-logged.

-| Security and usage logs | Up to 90 days (longer only for active investigations or legal obligations) |
+• Security and usage logs: up to 90 days (longer only for active investigations or legal obligations).

-| Payment and transaction records | At least 7 years (Swedish bookkeeping law); reviewed periodically after that |
+• Payment and transaction records: at least 7 years (Swedish bookkeeping law); reviewed periodically after that.

-| Inactive accounts | Scheduled for deletion after 2 years of inactivity, with advance notice |
+• Inactive accounts: scheduled for deletion after 2 years of inactivity, with advance notice.

 8. Your controls